Disclosure: This is a sponsored post written by me on behalf of Lesley Stowe Fine Foods.

 One strange thing about me.
 I always eat at the dining table.
 I grew up eating meals at tables and it is a habit that I haven’t broken, so even when I am alone, I set the table for one and eat there!

-The Raincoast Flats with the chicken salad was just what I needed to get me thorough the rest of the afternoon.
+The Raincoast Flats with the chicken salad was just what I needed to get me through the rest of the afternoon.
 I had to get the house ready for the hubby’s return….okay maybe I don’t make the bed every single day he is gone.
 And maybe the dishes don’t always make it into the sink.
 And maybe I don’t hang up all my clothes after work….maybe.

 Once the house was tiptop, I was ready for my second mini gourmet meal.

 As soon as I saw the kale and walnut Raincoast Flats box I knew instantly what I wanted to do with it!
 The flavor combination reminded me of a pizza I love to get at one of the restaurants on Fourth Street here in Berkeley.
 Zut! has a pizza with Pt.
-Reyes blue cheese, caramelized onion, fig balsamic, wild arugula and peppered walnuts.
+Reyes blue cheese, caramelized onion, fig balsamic, wild arugula, and peppered walnuts.

 I took the kale and walnut flatbread and added Maytag blue cheese and fancy fried onions.
 I paired this delicious bite, which was very reminiscent of the pizza, with a French walnut liquor to bring out the walnut in the cracker.
 This combo was a total success and I am going to prepare it for Mr. Misadventures next weekend when he is back in town!